 Dark Comedy (Black Comedy)

-A satire is the broadest of the three in that it mocks overall ideas, vices, human nature, institutions, or any number of concepts that don’t necessarily have a specific connection to another piece of art.
-Ex.
-In The Loop (2009), Idiocracy (2006).
+Satire movies are the broadest of the three in that it mocks overall ideas, vices, human nature, institutions, or any number of concepts that don’t necessarily have a specific connection to another piece of art.

 Crime Film Genre List

 The crime genre deals with both sides of the criminal justice system but does not focus on legislative matters or civil suits and legal actions.
 The best crime movies often occupy moral gray areas where heroes and villains are much harder to define.
 Many of Martin Scorsese's best movies or Quentin Tarantino's movies fall within the crime genre.

 The caper sub-genre is defined by a group of criminals, often non-violent, who set out on a heist or job.
 A caper is often humorous and less serious in nature when compared to the other crime sub-genres.
 Ex.
 Ocean’s Eleven (2001), A Fish Called Wanda (1988).

 The heist sub-genre is defined by a criminal, or group of criminals, who set out to steal something valuable, and have a more serious tone when compared to a caper story.
 The subjects must navigate a set of obstacles and avoid law enforcement, and often the “getaway” is incorporated.

 A gangster story follows and explores the world of organized crime.
 A film may include organized crime, but if the majority of the story doesn't explore organized crime, it wouldn’t fall into this sub-genre.